Robust Fine-Tuning of Deep Neural Networks with Hessian-based Generalization Guarantees: Hessian-based Generalization Bounds for Fine-tuned Models

 \begin{theorem} Assume the activation functions $\set{\phi_i(\cdot)}_{i=1}^L$ and the loss function $\ell(\cdot,\cdot)$ satisfy the assumptions stated in Theorem \ref{theorem_hessian}.
 Suppose the noisy labels are independent of the feature vector conditional on the class label.
 Suppose the loss function $\ell(x, z)$ is bounded by $C$ for any $x\in\cX$ and any $z\in\set{1,\dots,k}$.
 With probability $0.99$, for any fixed $\epsilon$ close to zero, we have { } where $\alpha_i$ is any value greater than $\normFro{\hat W_i - \hat W_i^{(s)}}$, for any $i = 1,\dots, L$, and $\xi = O\big(n^{-3/4}\big)$ represents an error term from the Taylor's expansion. \end{theorem}

 Theorem \ref{theorem_noisy} shows that combining consistent losses leads to a method that is provably robust under class conditional label noise.
 Notice that this result uses the trace of the Hessian $\bH_i$ instead of the truncated Hessian $\bH_i^+$.
-The reason is that the reweighing matrix $\Lambda$ might include negative coefficients and $\bH_i^+$ deals with this problem.
+The reweighing matrix $\Lambda$ might include negative coefficients, and $\bH_i^+$ deals with this problem.
 Based on the theory, we design an algorithm to instantiate this idea.
-Our approach uses a projection step proposed in \citet{gouk2020distance}.
 In Section \ref{sec_exp}, we evaluate the robustness of Algorithm \ref{alg:reg_weighted_loss} for both image and text classification tasks.